jelaniharris/FetchReceiptProcessor/README.md

 This is a webservice that allows you to create a receipt and calculate a point value of that receipt using a set of rules.

+This uses [GIN web framework](https://github.com/gin-gonic/gin) and [Google's UUID](https://github.com/google/uuid) to generate unique id for new receipts

 ## How to run

 ### Start the webservice
 ```
 go run .
 ```

+The webserver will listen and serve at localhost( or 0.0.0.0) on `port 8080`.

 ### Running the tests
 ```